LoL DPS items guide - Core equipment for Damage Dealers

 League of Legends items for damage dealers

-Welcome to MMOAuctions League of Legends guide to damage output items.
-In this article you will get to know better dps items which are responsible for improving damage.
-You won't hear there about item builds, Crowd Control items, Magic Resist items and other defensive equipment but you can find those in articles below.
+Welcome to MMOAuctions LoL DPS items guide.
+In this article, you will get to know better damage in improving items.
+You won't hear there about builds, Crowd Control items, Magic Resist and other defensive equipment but you can read about them on our blog page.
+We also have articles related to Teamfight Tactics but in this one, we will be talking about items from Summoner's Rift content.

 Core damage items (meant for AD champions)